-Type of loan: some loans are more expensive than others.
+Some loans are more expensive than others.
 Home loans and auto loans generally come with lower rates because the home is available as collateral and people tend to prioritize those loans.
-Credit cards, on the other hand, are unsecured loans so you have to pay more as a result of the increased risk.
+Credit cards, on the other hand, are unsecured loans, so you have to pay more as a result of the increased risk.

-Ratios: again, it’s all about the risk.
+Again, it’s all about the risk.
 If lenders think they can avoid losing money, they’ll offer lower APRs.
-For home and auto loans, it’s important to have a low loan to value ratio (LTV) and good debt to income ratios.
-Good ratios show that you’re not biting off more than you can chew and that the lender can sell collateral and walk away in decent shape if necessary.
+For home and auto loans, it’s important to have a low loan-to-value ratio (LTV) and a good debt-to-income ratio.
+Good ratios show that you’re not biting off more than you can chew and that the lender can sell the collateral and walk away in decent shape if necessary.

 APY is the annual percentage yield.
 Like APR, it is a way to calculate interest, and it includes fees in the calculation.
 It goes a step further than APR, which is the annual interest rate, by including compounded interest in the calculation.
 APR is usually more important when talking about borrowing money, while APY is important when saving or investing money.